The Blue God

 The Blue God is the second studio album by British singer-songwriter Martina Topley-Bird, her first in five years.
+It was released on 12 May 2008, and produced by Danger Mouse.

+The track "Carnies" was released as the first single on 3 March 2008 and reached No. 20 on the UK Indie Charts.
+"Poison" was released as the second single and reached No. 9 on the Indie Charts.
+The album reached number 88 on the UK Albums Chart in its first week of release.

+Background

-Released on 12 May 2008, the album had been complete since at least September 2007.
+The album had been complete since at least September 2007.
 Since then, Topley-Bird slowly revealed track titles and posted songs from the album on her official website and her MySpace page.

-The Blue God was produced by Danger Mouse.
+Singles

 The album was preceded by its first single, "Carnies," on 3 March 2008.
 "Poison," the second single, was released on 5 May 2008.
 The single's B-side, "Soldier Boy", is a collaboration with Gorillaz & Roots Manuva which interpolates certain elements of the Gorillaz' demo "Snakes & Ladders".
 The third single from the album, "Baby Blue," was released as a digital download on 7 September 2008.

-The album reached number 88 on the UK Albums Chart in its first week of release.
+Reception

+The album received generally positive critical reception; the BBC said it "warps reflections of Ella Fitzgerald, two-tone ska, dark psychedelia and Pentangle's 'acid folk' into unsettling shapes ...
+It's an often astonishing album and one which, if Tricky's forthcoming comeback can't match it, may curse him to be known as 'that bloke who used to rap with Martina Topley Bird.'"